hmoraldo/ProceduralLocomotion/README.md

 ![anim viewer](img/anim-viewer.png)

 * The result model is a model for a single walking step.
 A walking animation requires many such single steps to be chained together.
-GifGenerator.py allows for generatation of gifs like the ones on this page.
+GifGenerator.py allows for generation of gifs like the ones on this page.
 It also shows how the locomotion model can be used for building more complex animations; for example it shows how to change the origin from step to step, and how to blend two steps to make them match exactly.

 ![example](img/animation1.gif)